gflohr/Parse-Kayak/lib/Parse/Kalex.md

 [ \t]+        print ' ';
 ```

+You do not need a trailing semi-colon in the action as it is automatically
+added but it also doesn't hurt.

 If the action code spans multiple lines, you have to enclose it in
 curly braces `{ ... }`.
 The form `%{ ... %}` is also allowed: